EC528-Fall-2024/automation-snowflake-harness/README.md

 ## **4. Solution Concept**

 ### **Global Architectural Structure of the Project**:
-The solution revolves around leveraging Liquibase to manage Snowflake database migrations and using Harness to orchestrate the entire CI/CD process.
+The solution revolves around leveraging Liquibase to manage Snowflake database migrations and using Harness to orchestrate automated CI/CD workflows.
 The key components include:
 - **Liquibase**: Manages version-controlled SQL migration scripts for Snowflake resources.
 - **Harness**: Orchestrates the CI/CD pipeline, automatically triggering deployments upon changes to the codebase.
 - **Snowflake**: The target data warehouse environment where databases, schemas, and user roles will be managed.